JonathanCasey/asana_extensions/CONTRIBUTING.md

 once before the first tests are run:
 - Create a workspace named `TEST Asana Extensions`

+Running tests will create and delete projects, sections, and tasks starting with `TEST` and ending in a UUID.
+If there is a critical tester error, some of these may remain.
+If confident that no tests are running, any remaining items can be deleted to keep workspace empty.

 If these docs are out of date, the data in `/tests/unit/asana/tester_data.py` holds all of these constants.
 The exceptions raised when running relevant tests will also provided guidance on what is required.